vvishwa/ML-examples/README.md

 ### Update with Pi Zero W
 Raspbian Stretch already supports Tensorflow 1.9 as of December 2018.
 However installing could be a challange.
-So follow below tips to install tensorflow on Pi Zero W running Raspbian Stretch sudo pip3 install --no-cache-dir tensorflow sudo apt install libatlas-base-dev
+So follow below tips to install tensorflow on Pi Zero W running Raspbian Stretch

+sudo pip3 install --no-cache-dir tensorflow \# --no-cache-dir will fix OutOfMemory problem sudo apt install libatlas-base-dev

 You can use python 2.7 (running python ) for commands like record (python record ..) but for running trained model use python3
-Below 3 commands will save you from hassle of running python3 train.py sudo apt-get install libhdf5 sudo apt-get install libhdf5-dev sudo pip3 install h5py
+Below 3 commands will save you from hassle of running python3 train.py

+sudo apt-get install libhdf5
+sudo apt-get install libhdf5-dev sudo pip3 install h5py